Thyruh/tutorials/compile-through-terminal.md

-In case you are crazy enough to want to work in the terminal, like real men do, i have good and bad news.
+In case you are crazy enough to want to work in the terminal, like real men do, I have good and bad news.

 First: You are mental, keep it up.

 Second: It is not that hard, as long as you dont have to add linker flags and work with multiple files, you will be just fine.